 Strength Through Change

-Welcome to our 2024 Impact Report, a reflection of how we turned challenges into opportunities to serve.
-This year, we embraced change while continuing to deliver life-saving training and volunteer services across BC and the Yukon.
+Welcome to our Impact Updates, a reflection of how we turned challenges into opportunities to serve.
+Last year, we embraced change while continuing to deliver life-saving training and volunteer services across BC and the Yukon.

 Discover the milestones we reached, the communities we supported, and the people who made it all possible.